 Due to this, QSE Academy has prepared a two-part article explaining every essential revision that will affect your ISO 9001 implementation.
 We’ve also created toolkits that will aid you in applying the changes.

 These describe controls that concentrate on improving the capacity of an organization to produce services or products to boost customer satisfaction.

 - constantly fulfill the quality requirements of customers;

 - improve performance in pursuit of these goals.

 Revisions in the ISO 9001:2015 requirements focus on improving the management system and processes of your organization.

 However, it does not identify any requirement for the quality of products or services because customers normally set the requirements.

-Nevertheless, it is expected that an organisation with an effective ISO 9001 based QMS will develop its capability to fulfill customer and regulatory requirements.
+Nevertheless, it is expected that an organization with an effective ISO 9001 based QMS will develop its capability to fulfill customer and regulatory requirements.